-Wells Fargo agrees to $800,000 penalty in 38 Studios case
+Wells Fargo agrees to pay $800K in Schilling video game deal

 PROVIDENCE, R.I.
 (AP) — Wells Fargo Securities has agreed to pay an $800,000 civil penalty to settle a U.S. Securities and Exchange Commission lawsuit over Rhode Island’s failed $75 million deal with former Boston Red Sox pitcher Curt Schilling’s video game company.

-Wells Fargo and the SEC announced the proposed settlement in court filings Monday.
-Wells Fargo doesn’t admit or deny wrongdoing.
+Wells Fargo and the SEC announced the proposed settlement in filings with the U.S. District Court in Providence on Monday.
 A federal judge must approve it.

-The case represents the final legal battle over 38 Studios.
-The state’s economic development agency used bond funding to lure the company from Massachusetts to Rhode Island, where it went bankrupt.
+According to details of the agreement, Wells Fargo does not admit or deny wrongdoing.
+If approved, the company would be permanently barred by the judge from violating certain municipal securities and other laws.

-The SEC accused Wells Fargo and the economic development agency of making misleading statements about the bonds.
-The economic development agency previously paid a $50,000 penalty.
+A Wells Fargo spokeswoman said she would not comment because the matter is still pending and has not yet been approved.

 Most Read Business Stories